remyla/damas-core/README.md

 # Related Links

-https://github.com/PRIMCODE/damas-flow is a flow graph interface based on the NodeJS server implementation which is being created since April 2015.
+http://damas-software.org is a website which presents the projects related to damas-core

 http://dabox.io is collaborative platform for architecture using damas-core as backend

-http://damas-software.org is a website which presents the works related to damas-core
+https://github.com/PRIMCODE/damas-flow is a flow graph interface based on the NodeJS server implementation which is being created since April 2015.

 http://primcode.com PRIMCODE is the company behind the development, the distribution and the maintenance of damas-core